 In School Wars, Benn predicts that the fast pace of technology, and the temptation for private providers to cut costs, will increase standardized, centralized learning methods.
 It will not be unusual in the future for one talented lecturer to record a standard lesson on a key section of the syllabus, a lesson that will then be screened in all the other schools in the chain.

 The revelation of a shared interest in ‘educational reform’ discussed in meetings between Gove, Murdoch and Klein, which have come to light following the Leveson Inquiry, make these predictions all the more suggestive.
 As Murdoch’s own remarks on the teaching profession make clear, such reforms would first require breaking the power of the teaching unions, and the Tories’ academy programme has a clear part to play in such an attack.

-Many at the extremes of wealth and poverty may be unaffected by such changes as they continue to follow the well-defined routes of local and public schooling.
+Many at the extremes of wealth and poverty may be un affected by such changes as they continue to follow the well-defined routes of local and public schooling.
 For institutions serving working-class areas with low levels of educational attainment and a high level of unemployment, an increase in specialized academies for excluded pupils and vocational training championed by businesses will serve the government’s interests in giving this ‘educational underclass’ a stake in their local communities in order to avoid further disorder, with the rise of a new breed of teachingfocused universities able to supply cheaper and quicker qualifications.

 For the middle-class electorate the Tories must win over, education – as with Labour before them – has become the central political battleground, and the protection of middle-class advantage in securing their favoured secondary school and university would seem to be a key strategy in this contest.
 A corollary of this attack on mass education in the interest of the middle and upper classes is the media’s talking down of comprehensive education itself.
 As Benn writes, ‘Now, more than ever, we are subject to relentless coverage of our allegedly “dumbed-down” state schools and the “curdling” of the comprehensive experiment’, whose purpose ‘is to soften up the public and justify further unhelpful reforms’.
 The same is true of the popular denigration of so-called ‘Mickey Mouse’ degrees at post-1992 universities, all of which – despite being voiced in the sceptical vernacular of the working classes – more accurately reflect middle-class anxiety over a social preserve only recently snatched from the clutches of the upper classes.

 In this context, the defence of ‘mass education’ demands the transformation not only of our intellectual habits and practices, as McGettigan quite rightly points out, but also, where necessary, our own bourgeois habits of thinking about the purpose and practice of education itself.

 1. ^ Andrew McGettigan, ‘Who Let the Dogs Out?
 The Privatization of Higher Education’, Radical Philosophy 174, July/August 2012, pp. 23,

-2. ^ John Morgan, ‘Private Bodies Saddle up for State Subsidies’, THE, 12 July 2012, www.timeshighereducation.co.uk/story.asp?sectioncode=26&storycode=420545.
+2. ^ John Morgan, ‘Private Bodies Saddle up for State Subsidies’, THE, 12 July 2012, www.timeshighereducation.co.uk/story.asp?sectioncode=26 [archive]&storycode=420545.

 3. ^ McGettigan, ‘Who Let the Dogs Out?’, p.
 23.